What offences are investigated?

 Do I need to have a date/time stamp on my video footage?
 If so, must this be exactly the right time?

 Ideally the date and time should be correct.
 The video footage is used to support your written witness testimony.
 You must account for any discrepancies in date/time within your witness evidence presented to us.
 Your witness statement must clearly state what time/date the incident occurred.

 I want you to see the footage but don’t want to go to court.
 Can’t you just deal with it?

-We need your statement.
-We need to fully understand the situation and people have a right to have matters heard in a court of law.
-Complete the online report form and we will be in touch and support you through the process.
+We need your statement; we need to fully understand the situation and people have a right to have matters heard in a court of law.
+Please fill in the web form.
+We will be in touch and support you through the process.